 The public education system is divided into three parts: six years of primary school, followed by three years of middle school and three years of high school.
 Attending primary and middle school is compulsory, and public schooling is provided for free.

-High school attendance is not mandatory in South Korea, but the government introduced free high school education in 2019 as the country has almost universal high school enrolment.
-High schools in South Korea are placed in one of five categories: general, autonomous, vocational, schools for gifted students and special purpose schools that focus on either science, the arts or physical education.
+High school attendance is not mandatory in South Korea, but the government introduced free high school education in 2021, as the country has almost universal high school enrolment.
+High schools in South Korea are placed in one of four main categories: general, autonomous, vocational, and special-purpose schools that focus on areas such as science, foreign languages, the arts or physical education.

 Public schools in South Korea often focus almost solely on academics, and many don’t have excellent sports facilities.
 Rote learning is emphasised, and particular attention is given to science, maths, Korean and English.

-Private schools in South Korea are not what many people imagine private schools to be.
-Korean children attend public schools for a regular school day, followed by further learning at private schools called hagwons.
+Private academies in South Korea, known as hagwons, are not what many people imagine private schools to be.
+Korean children attend public schools for a regular school day, followed by further learning at hagwons.

 Attending hagwons can be seen as a form of extra tutoring, as they function as further school assistance.
 Parents pay for their child’s attendance at these schools, which can be rather expensive.